agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/errors/lesson.md

-In addition to Options and Results, Motoko gives you another way how to deal with errors:
+In addition to [Options](../options) and [Results](../results), Motoko gives you another way how to deal with errors: **asynchronous errors**.
-**asynchronous errors**.

-Any async function can throw an error:
+Any asynchronous function has the ability to throw an error:

 ```motoko
 import Error "mo:base/Error";